 Box Height

 The box height, measured in inches, represents the depth of the space underneath your hatch.
-This value is particularly crucial when space beneath the hatch is limited, such as with a tonneau cover on a pickup truck, as it will restrict the physical size of a suitable linear actuator.
+This value is particularly crucial when space beneath the hatch is limited, such as with a tonneau cover on a pickup truck, as it will restrict the physical size of a suitable drive system.
 When there is ample space underneath the lid, like with a trapdoor to a cellar, the box height becomes less significant.

 Lid Weight